 National Average, Source: Bureau of Labor Statistics

 12% job growth by 2022, which is slightly faster than average

 Earn a degree in business administration / management from an accredited college

 One of the best ways to prepare for a career in business administration / management is through a college education.
-A Continuing Education will help you develop entry level skills, general business administration / management know how and the basic business administration / management experience you need to start your career off right.
-You may also consider a Graduate Certificate in Business Administration / Management to help you take your education and career to the next level.
+A Post-doctoral Certificate will help you develop entry level skills, general business administration / management know how and the basic business administration / management experience you need to start your career off right.
 Please select business administration / management school below.

 Why would I want a business management & administration degree?

 One of the biggest advantages to getting a business management & administration degree is job security.
 While some businesses may have to cut back in certain areas to stay afloat financially in an economic downturn, those same businesses will always need someone to stay around to manage the business and oversee operations.
 Another advantage to being in management and administration is that when things go well with businesses they are managing, they often get the recognition accompanied with bonuses.
 It’s often a double edged sword, though, as far as recognition is concerned, because when businesses don’t do so well, managers and administrators can also be the scapegoats.

 What does a person with a business management & administration degree do?

 There are a wide variety of jobs that are offered to people who hold business management & administration degrees.
 Most of them include managing people or operations, but not all of them.
 Some positions that don’t involve actual management include contract specialists, business analysts, personal bankers, insurance sales agents, and general sales.
 Most of the positions offered to people with business management and administration degrees do involve some kind of management, though.